This post was most recently updated on December 13th, 2020

 They always look for people with European passports or somebody with a Yellow Slip.

 Besides, they want somebody who is fluent in the Greek language, which is really difficult to learn to the native level.

 On top of that, the new law regarding the students from third world countries, who come here after May 10, 2019, can’t work here.

 This was a disaster for us.

-I feel like sabotaged here.
+I feel like being sabotaged here.
 Seriously, how can we pay our college fees without working here?

-Before you even think of applying for Cyprus on a student visa, I suggest you read these following articles.
+Before you even think of applying for Cyprus on a student visa, I suggest you read the following articles.